What happens to the eyes after a concussion?

-Vision is a complicated process that doesn’t only take place in the eyes, but rather the majority of the visual process occurs in the brain.
-Therefore, it is no surprise that concussions and other forms of brain injury can cause patients to have significant difficulty with visual clarity and effective visual function.
+Vision is a very complex process that occurs primarily in the brain.
+Therefore, it is no surprise that concussion and other forms of brain injury can cause patients to have significant difficulty with visual clarity and effective visual function.
 We call these Traumatic Brain Injury or TBI.

 Visual symptoms that may occur after head injury:

 - Difficulty with reading and comprehension (words seem to move on page)

 - Double vision

 - Headaches & eye strain with near work

 These symptoms result from a variety of problems that can occur after the brain is bruised, including inefficient eye movements and tracking, poor functioning of the focusing system (accommodative dysfunction), small misalignment of the two eyes, or difficulty with spatial orientation (resulting in nausea, dizziness, etc.).